 This place is just splendid.
-Opened in January 2017, with modern and very cozy furniture.
+Opened in 2017, with modern and very cozy furniture.
 There is a kitchen, one bedroom, and a bathroom.
 Very tasteful design, bright and spacious room that can comfortably accommodate four people.
-Click here for latest prices
+Check the latest price.

 Luxury > InnAthens

 A design hotel with all you need to feel good: high quality mattresses, clean rooms, excellent breakfast and a lovely courtyard to relax and have a glass of wine.
 Check the latest price.

 Mid-range > Athens Syntagma Studio

 A very good option if you want to stay in the city center for more than a night.
 The apartment is pretty big, it features a bedroom, a working table, and an equipped kitchen with washing machine.
 Check the latest price.

 Budget > Small Funny World Athens

 Great hostel atmosphere, central location, and a clean dormitory.
 The hostel has a small kitchen in case you fancy preparing some food yourself.
-Click here for latest prices
+Check the latest price.